What are the best Peloton bike shoes? What spin shoes are compatible with a Peloton cycle? How do the Peloton bike shoes fit?

 Best Peloton shoes

-So what are the best Peloton shoes?
+So what are the best cycling shoes for Peloton?
 Clearly, the best shoes for your Peloton bike are the ones that fit your feet comfortably and your budget, too.
 If you find that the pricing on the Peloton website is the best around, then get those shoes.
 As I’ve mentioned, even my husband with wide, hard-to-fit feet found that the Peloton brand shoes worked for him.

 In conclusion, are the Peloton shoes good?
 Are the Peloton shoes worth it?
 Well, my husband has been using them since 2016 and they still look almost new.
 Same with me and my Bontrager shoes.
 I’ve worn them every time I ride, and I ride daily.
 They, too, are in great condition.